dario59/ML-EX/README.md

 # ML-EX

-Exercise on ML for the University Master I'm attending, I've decided to "make it public" so everybody could laugh at my noob's cheeks.

-Branch Hierarchies

-Wine Quality: various algorithms I've used to make inference about wine quality, based on organoleptic and chemical features; Dataset is from Kaggle, courtesy by P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis;
+The objective of this analysis is to apply the ACP Analysis to the Dataset "Auto", to make prevision with an unsupervised method.
+It's just an exercise to practice and make familiarity with the algo and the code behind.

-Auto ACP: some code I've wrote to perform ACP onto Auto dataset; Dataset is from library ISLR, courtesy by James, G., Witten, D., Hastie, T., and Tibshirani;
+Dataset is from library ISLR, courtesy by James, G., Witten, D., Hastie, T., and Tibshirani; All the code is written in R Studio Cloud, R Version 4.1.3.